-Multimodal
+Multimodal GROUP

-Projects which mainly focus on mobility and access for vehicles and freight including, but not limited to, expanded capacity, widening, new roads, road extensions, traffic operations, intersection improvements, access management, reconstruction, etc. The evaluation and scoring criteria are below:
+Projects which mainly focus on mobility and access for vehicles and freight, including, but not limited to, expanded capacity, widening, new roads, road extensions, traffic operations, intersection improvements, access management, reconstruction, etc. The evaluation and scoring criteria are below:

 Economic Vitality.
 A transportation project can affect an area's ability to attract new businesses and encourage them to stay and grow.
 Success in such an endeavor can have the public benefit of raising property values in the vicinity of the project.
 Some projects have obvious economic development impacts that expand a community's tax base and enhance the quality of life for people who live in the area.
 In addition to selecting the best transportation projects for improved freight mobility, it is important to target projects that spur economic growth and societal benefits.
 Economic development is emphasized in the project selection process to maximize and capitalize on economic development opportunities.
 Some economic benefits of transportation improvements are quantifiable and can even be monetized.
-While some benefits are not so easily monetized, others such as the value of travel time-savings, can be quantified.
+While some benefits are not so easily monetized, others, such as the value of travel time savings, can be quantified.

-- Addresses freight bottlenecks and other impediments Improves impediments on freight corridors such as deficient bridges, bridge clearance issues, railroad crossing impedances, road weight issues, commercial vehicle crash locations, congestion and delay or intersection geometry issues. - Provides access to developed and undeveloped areas A road improving access to specific areas then affects the relative likelihood of development there as opposed to other places. - Improves the quality of transportation for rural centers Many of these areas are located just beyond the fringe of the urban area.
+- Addresses freight bottlenecks and other impediments Improves impediments on freight corridors such as deficient bridges, bridge clearance issues, railroad crossing impedances, road weight issues, commercial vehicle crash locations, congestion, delay, or intersection geometry issues. - Provides access to developed and undeveloped areas A road improves access to specific areas, then affects the relative likelihood of development there as opposed to other places. - Improves the quality of transportation for rural centers Many of these areas are located just beyond the fringe of the urban area.
 Travel patterns and population growth in these centers are greatly affected by the metropolitan area due to daily commuting and freight movements.
-Many of these areas are experiencing high rates of population growth in recent years, hence increasing traffic on the mostly two lane roads.
+Many of these areas are experiencing high rates of population growth in recent years, hence increasing traffic on mostly two-lane roads. - Travel time reduction.
+If potential travel time savings from a transportation project can be estimated from engineering calculations, traffic forecasts, and a thorough understanding of how the improvement will affect the operations of the improved facility, USDOT's Benefit-Cost Analysis Guidance for Discretionary Grant Programs can be used to estimate the value of the project.